akelman/ggpeps/README.md

 # Gaussian PEPS simulation

 This repository contains the code for simulations with Gaussian Fermionic Projected Entangled Pair States (GGPEPS).
-The aim is to simulate $Z_N$ lattice gauge theories.
+The aim is to simulate lattice gauge theories.
+Currently only $Z_N$ theories are operational.

 ## Installation
 The code is written for Python 3 and tested to work with Python 3.9.